luna404/HeRAMS-UserManual/UserGuide_en.md

 	<summary><b><i>Page 4:</b> Functionality</i>
 	</summary>

-The functionality page displays the level of functionality status of the MoSDs following a standard classification and scale (Fully Functioning to Not Functioning) respresented as:
+The **Functionality** page displays the level of functionality status of the MoSDs following a standard classification and scale (Fully Functioning to Not Functioning) respresented as:
 -	A map to spot the distribution and number of MoSDs according to the functionality status
--	Donut charts to summarize
+-	Doughnut  charts to summarize
 	- The level of functionality
 	- Main causes of non-functionality
 -	A table displays the list of priority areas in terms of non-functional health facilities and reported causes.